K-S-K/RPIDBClock/README.md

 This is a process separate from software development itself, which warrants some dedicated description.

-- [Raw research documentation on the train schedule provider quiring](Doc/MyVRN/Readme.md) This is the most difficult and fragile part of the project, at least because of absence of any warranty of the data provider stability.
-To do this part seriously we should be somehow connected to the data provider organization, to have some permission and documentation on proper use of the service.
+- [Raw research documentation on the train schedule provider quiring](Doc/MyVRN/Readme.md) This is the most difficult and fragile part of the project, at least because there is no warranty of the data provider's format stability.
+To do this part seriously, we should be somehow connected to the data provider organization to obtain the necessary permissions and documentation for proper use of the service.